collinmcneese/github-watcher-admin/README.md

 This example repository uses **Node.js** to communicate with the GitHub REST API using the [GitHub REST API client for JavaScript](https://github.com/octokit/rest.js) from [Octokit](https://github.com/octokit).

 - [watcher.js](./watcher.js): Contains functional logic and module exports which are consumed by other application files to apply configuration settings across Repositories and associated Branches within an Organization.
-- [github-action.js](./github-action.js): (**TODO: Documentation is not yet completed for this component**) **Node.js** app file meant to use for batch processing to scan multiple repositories within an organization to verify baseline configurations are in place.
+- [github-action.js](./github-action.js): **Node.js** app file meant to use for batch processing to scan multiple repositories within an organization to verify baseline configurations are in place.
 The format of this file is meant to be used as a Workflow within a GitHub Action with associated Environment variables provided from the Workflow.

 ## Requirements